 Privacy is a modern problem of the online world.
 At least so it would seem if you read today’s many newspaper, magazine, and online articles about the topic.
 Some people believe that this is a modern problem.
 Not so!
 Our ancestors had similar fears about protecting their privacy from encroaching modern technology

-Glenn Fleishman has written an article entitled The Killer App of 1900, pointing out that the privacy fears and phobias of more than 100 years ago were little different from today.
-Today's news is full of stories about people who are afraid of technology being used to invade their privacy.
-Yet, the following words were written in 1900 A.D.:
+Glenn Fleishman wrote an article several years ago at http://goo.gl/d9YKm6 entitled The Killer App of 1900, pointing out that the privacy fears and phobias of more than 100 years ago were little different from today.
+The following words were spoken in court by attorney Henry Anderson in 1905 A.D.:

 “Now, electric light is not a necessity for every member of the community.
 It is not the business of any one to see that I use electricity, or gas, or oil in my house, or even that I use any form of artificial light at all.”

 Interesting reading.
 It does sound familiar, however.
 You can read Fleishman’s full article at http://goo.gl/d9YKm6.